mamedev/mame/docs/source/commandline/commandline-all.rst

 **-volume** / **-vol** *<value>*

 	Sets the startup volume.
 It can later be changed with the user interface (see Keys section).
 The volume is an attenuation in dB: e.g., "**-volume -12**" will start with -12dB attenuation.
 The default is *0*.

+.. _mame-commandline-sound:

+**-sound** *<dsound|sdl|none>*

+	Specifies which sound subsystem to use. '*none*' disables sound altogether.
+The default is *dsound* on Windows and *sdl* on all other platforms..

+.. _mame-commandline-audiolatency:

+**-audio_latency** *<value>*

+	This controls the amount of latency built into the audio streaming.
+By default MAME tries to keep the DirectSound audio buffer between 1/5 and 2/5 full.
+On some systems, this is pushing it too close to the edge, and you get poor sound sometimes.
+The latency parameter controls the lower threshold.
+The default is *1* (meaning lower=1/5 and upper=2/5).
+Set it to 2 (**-audio_latency 2**) to keep the sound buffer between 2/5 and 3/5 full.
+If you crank it up to 4, you can *definitely* notice audio lag.